ptec-hjg/kivitendo-docker/README.md

 patch volume at the start of your container.

-To create patch files for the kivitendo-crm please use '/var/www/patches/crm' as output directory for the aboce 'git format-patch' command.
+To create patch files for the kivitendo-crm please use '/var/www/patches/crm' as output directory for the above 'git format-patch' command.

 You should check the appropriate log files generated within the patch directories to be sure that your patches are proccessed successfully.